Katowice: Business and commerce

+Katowice is a large business, convention and trade fair centre.
+As of 2012, 44,050 businesses were registered in Katowice.
+13 of them are traded on the Warsaw Stock Exchange, with ING Bank Śląski being the largest one by far, while 11 are traded on the NewConnect floor.

+Largest private corporations headquartered in Katowice include Polska Grupa Górnicza (coal mining and energy), Farmacol (pharmaceuticals), Famur (mining equipment manufacturing), Mistal (steel products manufacturing), Emiternet (renewable energy systems).
+Major international corporations with regional headquarters in Katowice include IBM, Unilever, PwC, Deloitte, Groupon, Eurofins, Capgemini, Sopra Steria, Accenture, Fujitsu, Citibank, HSBC, KPMG, RSM, Baker Tilly, and others.

 Katowice is also the seat of Katowice Special Economic Zone (Katowicka Specjalna Strefa Ekonomiczna).

-Industry
+Heavy industry and manufacturing

 Since its creation, Katowice's development was tightly connected to heavy industry, especially coal mining, steelworks and machine production.
 In 1931, 49.5% of inhabitants worked in industry, and 12.5% in coal mining alone.
 In 1989 industry accounted for 36% of all jobs in the city (112,000 employees).
 As of 2018, 34,294 people worked in industry in Katowice, 20.4% of total, below the national average.

 The first reported coal mine in Katowice (Murcki coal mine) was established in 1740, and in 1769 construction on Emanuelssegen mine started.
 As the demand for coal kept rising in the Kingdom of Prussia, further mines were opened: Beata (1801), Ferdinand (1823), Kleofas (1845).
 Later in 19th and early 20th century additional mines were opened: Katowice, Wujek, Eminenz (later renamed Gottwald and merged with Kleofas), Wieczorek, Boże Dary, Staszic and renewed Murcki.
 Currently only one (Murcki-Staszic) remains in operation.
 Katowice is also the seat of Polska Grupa Górnicza, the largest coal mining corporation in Europe.
 Metallurgy was another important part of Katowice's economy.
 In 1863 a dozen zinc metallurgy facilities were reported in Katowice, with Wilhelmina (founded in 1834) being the largest.
 In early 1900s, Wilhelmina (later renamed Huta Metali Niezależnych Szopienice) was enlarged and became the largest Silesian producer of non-ferrous metals and world's largest producer of cadmium.
 Two major steelworks existed in the city: Huta Baildon, established in 1823 by the Scottish engineer and industrialist John Baildon (declared bankruptcy in 2001), and Huta Ferrum, established in 1874 and operating to this date in limited capacity.

 Culture

-A vibrant and progressive artistic communities, particularly around musical arts, make Katowice one of the leading cultural spots in Poland.
-Since mid-2000s, Katowice has established a strategy to redevelop the post-industrial areas using culture - the pinnacle of which was a massive development on the site of a former coal mine known as Strefa Kultury (the "Zone of Culture"), where numerous cultural and convention institutions are located.
+Vibrant and progressive artistic communities, particularly around musical arts, make Katowice one of the leading cultural spots in Poland.
+Since mid-2000s, Katowice has established a strategy to redevelop the post-industrial areas using culture – the pinnacle of which was a massive development on the site of a former coal mine known as Strefa Kultury (the "Zone of Culture"), where numerous cultural and convention institutions are located.